Gospel means Good News. The true Gospel of Jesus Christ is indeed the GOOD NEWS of the Universal Salvation of All, without a single exception.

-Father God so loved the world that He sent His only begotten Son to become flesh, to transform His immortal glorified Spirit body into a mortal fleshly human body in the womb of the Virgin Mary, in order to die on the cross for the sins of the whole world, and to save this whole world of sinful fallen men and sinful fallen angels, without a single exception.
-This is the true Gospel of Jesus Christ and the truth of all truths, and out of this truth, flows all other truths of the Bible.
+Father God so loved the world that He sent His only begotten Son into the world to die on the cross for the sins of the whole world.
+God the Son, Jesus Christ, humbled Himself to become flesh, to become a unique Human Being in the womb of the Virgin Mary, in order to save this whole world of fallen sinful men and fallen sinful angels, without a single exception.
+This is the true Gospel of Jesus Christ, the Everlasting Gospel (Revelation 14:6), believed in by Apostle Paul and all true believers.

 “But who do you say that I am?”